top of page

 Grant application materials published on the one-five Foundation website: www.one-five.org.

-Grant applicants are notified of the final award decision
+Grant applicants will be notified of the final award decision.

-Questions regarding the mini-grant process can be directed to Joan Scovic, one-five Foundation Vice-Chair, and Mini-Grant Committee Chair, at jscovic@gmail.com or 224-400-8530.
+Questions regarding the mini-grant process can be directed to Adriana Koenig, one-five Foundation Chairman, and Mini-Grant Committee Chair, at chairman@one-five.org .

 Application Materials